 All file systems share a common characteristic.
 When they are too full, system performance begins to suffer.
 Similarly, placing too many individual files in a directory degrades performance.
 System management activities are aimed at keeping the different file systems below 80% of capacity.
 It is strongly recommended that users hold file counts below 1,000, and never exceed 10,000, per subdirectory.
 If atypical usage begins to impact performance, individual users may be contacted and asked to help resolve the issue.
 When performance or capacity issues become significant, system management may intervene by requiring users to offload files, stopping jobs, or take other actions to ensure the stability and continued operation of the system.

 Management makes every effort to avoid data loss.
 In the event of a failure, we will make every effort to recover data.
 However, the volume of data housed makes it impractical to provide system-wide data backup.
 Users are expected to safeguard their own data by making sure that all important code, scripts, documents and data are transferred to another location in a timely manner.
 The use of inexpensive, high capacity external hard drives attached to a local workstation is highly recommended for individual user backup.Back to Top

 2. File System Details

-Scratch space is provided on all system nodes, but is only available to users during the course of a job.
-The files are subject to deletion once a job ends.
+/var/scratch space is provided on all compute nodes, and is local to each node (i.e. files stored in /var/scratch cannot be accessed by other nodes).
 The size of this file system will vary from system to system, and possibly across nodes within a system.
 This is the preferred place to put any intermediate files required while a job is executing.
 Once the job ends, the files it stores in /var/scratch are subject to deletion.
-Users should not have any expectation that files will exist after a job terminates, and are expected to move the data from /scratch to their /work or /home directory as part of the clean up process in their job script.
+Users should not have any expectation that files will exist after a job terminates, and are expected to move the data from /var/scratch to their /work or /home directory as part of the clean up process in their job script.